-The faculty at Saint Louis University School of Nursing (SLUSON) believes that the generalist nurse must be able to demonstrate the ability to calculate medication doses.
+The faculty at Saint Louis University Trudy Busch Valentine School of Nursing (SLUSON) believes that the generalist nurse must be able to demonstrate the ability to calculate medication doses.
 This is consistent with the SLUSON end-of-program objectives, as well as our commitment to promoting and maintaining safe patient care.
-Therefore, the pre-licensure student must demonstrate proficiency in medication calculation before beginning clinical courses each semester.
-The student will be given three opportunities to achieve competency.
+Therefore, the pre-licensure student must demonstrate proficiency at medication calculation before beginning clinical courses each semester.
+The student will be given three opportunities to achieve a 100% score on the MCC test.
 This ensures that the student is able to safely pass medications for the semester.
 Medication Calculation Competency certification is a prerequisite for clinical courses.
 This policy does not preclude specialty areas' medication calculation testing.